women dancing near mirror

 Creating a schedule that allows for downtime and self-care activities is essential.
 Prioritize activities that bring you joy and help you recharge, such as spending time with loved ones, pursuing hobbies, or simply relaxing.

-Remember, your mental health is just as important as your artistic development, and finding a balance between the two is key to long-term success.
+Remember, your mental health is just as important as your artistic development and professional development, and finding a balance between the two is key to long-term success.

 Prioritizing Your Wellbeing in a Competitive Environment